steadybit/nginx_steadybit_module/README.md

 - OpenShift deployments
 - NGINX Ingress Controller based on UBI images (e.g., `nginx/nginx-ingress:5.0.0-ubi`)

+**IMPORTANT DISCLAIMER**: This is a modified UBI image.
+It is not certified or supported by Red Hat, Inc. This modified image is distributed under the MIT License (see LICENSE file).
+The original Red Hat UBI End User License Agreement applies to the underlying UBI components (see UBI-EULA.pdf).

 ```sh
 docker build -f Dockerfile.ubi -t steadybit/nginx-sleep-module:ubi .
 ```